 Step 2: Graduate from an Accredited Doctor of Physical Therapy Program

 Next, students must enroll in and complete an accredited Doctor of Physical Therapy program.
-In general, a DPT program begins with didactic courses in pathophysiology, imaging, biomechanics, anatomy, and more.
+DPT degree programs begin with didactic courses in pathophysiology, imaging, biomechanics, anatomy, and more.
 During the second year of the program, students enter the clinic for hands-on rotations supervised by a clinical instructor.
 The more innovative schools may also include a simulation component.
 For example, the University of St. Augustine for Health Sciences (USAHS)—the largest physical therapy school in the United States—features a state-of-the-art simulation center on each of its five campuses.
 There, DPT students have the chance to practice clinical interactions with mock patients before they enter the clinic.

 A few graduate schools also offer innovative scheduling options.
 USAHS offers both a Residential (weekday) DPT program and a Flex (weekend) DPT program.
 The Residential program takes less than three years to complete, on average, while the Flex program takes about four years for most students.